 “The fact that a Harley Davidson won this weekend will remove any doubts from anybody who thinks motorcycles are going away from NHRA drag racing,” Steve Johnson said, who represents the Pro Stock Bike class in a committee called PRO2.
 “This will absolutely solidify our place, not only in NHRA’s pocket, but the overall pocket of drag racing.
 Motorcycles, specifically Pro Stock Bikes, are here to stay.”

-Fortunately the Pro Stock Bike class may very well be here to stay, but unfortunately for much of the competition, so are the Vance & Hines Screaming Eagle V-Rods.
+The Pro Stock Bike class is here to stay and so are the Vance & Hines Screaming Eagle V-Rods.
+Welcome to a new era.